 These days Heligoland is known for nesting birds and a huge population of two types of earless seals (Düne).
-It started with guillemots (and seagulls of course) and in 2001 the first pair of northern gannets (should really be named greenfoot boobies) nested on the single rock known as “Lange Anna”.
-Today also razorbills and fulmars nest on the red cliffs of Heligoland, leaving with speckles and their odour behind.
+It started with guillemots (and seagulls of course) and in 2001 the first pair of northern gannets (which should really be named greenfoot boobies) nested on the single rock known as “Lange Anna”.
+Today also razorbills and fulmars nest on the red cliffs of Heligoland, leaving speckles and their odour behind.
 The Ornithological Station Helgoland and Verein Jordsand inform tourists in their stations and additional tours about the local wildlife some of which I shall try to tell with the following pictures.

 Return to Heligoland

 Our visit was in May, but every month has certain events that make a visit worthwhile.
 A particular interesting time is actually in December/January when the horsehead seals get their young on the beach.
 Unlike common seals that already have their first change of fur whilst in the womb and can get into the sea after a couple of hours, horsehead seals will spend their first 4-5 weeks on land.
-Common seals give birth May to July on sandbanks out at the sea.
+Common seals give birth from May to July on sandbanks out at the sea.
 The tours in the Alfred Wegner Institute to learn more about the marine research that’s done on Heligoland were unfortunately fully booked during our visit and it was definitely too cold to get into the water ourselves.
 Next time!
 Maybe …